-- > Three to four healthy, balanced meals a week is a practical way to provide guidance on recommended amounts - beef, lamb, veal, pork, goat, kangaroo and game meats. - The equivalent weekly amount is 650 g raw weight based on a moisture loss of about 30%3.4.
-Other than moisture loss and subsequent changes in portion size, the impact of cooking on the nutrient content of Australian red meat is small. - ways red meat is consumed over the week.
+- Three to four healthy, balanced meals a week is a practical way to provide guidance on recommended amounts - The Australian Dietary Guidelines recommend 455 g of cooked lean red meat per week.
+Red meat refers to beef, lamb, veal, pork, goat, kangaroo and game meats. - The equivalent weekly amount is 650 g raw weight based on a moisture loss of about 30%.
+Other than moisture loss and subsequent changes in portion size, the impact of cooking on the nutrient content of Australian red meat is small. - The Australian Dietary Guidelines recommends adopting a practical approach to accommodate the different ways red meat is consumed over the week.
 An average 150 g serving size consumed three to four times a week is consistent with how Australian red meat is typically consumed and equivalent to recommended amounts.